Welcome!

 The next thing you need to do is prepare your content that will be displayed in your Collection Builder Exhibit.
 The most important part of your entire site is the metadata csv file.
 This is the file that Collection Builder will use to build all of the item pages, visualizations, and more.
 The structure of the metadata file is very impotant as there are some fields that are absolutely required in order for your site to work.
 The steps below will help you build a clean, functional metadata file.

-• objectid (A unique identifier for each item that cannot contain space or special characters)
+- objectid (A unique identifier for each item that cannot contain spaces or special characters)

 And with that your items and metadata are ready to go!
 In the future if you decide you want to add any more items you simply have to adjust the metadata file and add the new item to the objects folder and it will appear on your exhibit!